 - Number of questions: 2

 - Maximum score: 10 points (5 points per question)

 - Maximum score: 10 points (1 point per question)

 Mark calculation of the assignment:

 For this assignment, the default Ans formula is used: 1+9*points / total.
 In this case, the part "points/total" is calculated twice, for both parts.
-As you can use parentheses in the formula, you can incorporate the calculation including the weight into the formula.
+As you can use parentheses in the formula, you can incorporate the calculation including the weight.
 This can be achieved by multiplying the score for a part with the weight.
 In the example below, you can adjust the 0.6 (60%) and 0.4 (40%) with the weights that are applicable for your assignment parts.

 1 + 9 * ((obtained points for open questions / total points for open questions * 0.6) + (obtained points for closed questions / total points for closed question * 0.4))